nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ****

-## FAQ
+## 4. FAQ

 *Q*: How do I transfer my data to another Computer?

-*A*: Copy three text files called "articlelist.json", "notelist.json", 'joblist.json' that has saved your information into the directory from which you will run the application in your new computer.
+*A*: Copy three text files called "articlelist.json", "notelist.json", 'joblist.json' that has saved your information into the directory from which you will run the application using the jar file in your new computer.
 You are then set to go!

-## Command Summary
+## 5. Command Summary
 * *Help*  : `help`;
 e.g. `help`
 * *View* : `view [article / job]`;